IllDepence/anihilist/README.md

 planned features
 ----------------
-* moving anime to other lists
 * change rating of anime
+* anime search (for adding stuff to plan to watch / watching)